 - Moderator: Dr. Elliot Brown (Neuroscientist, Scientific Advisor and Mental Health Advocate at Charité Hospital & Health Care)

-We summerized some highlights from the webinar:
+We summerized some highlights from the online seminar:

 From Dr. Desiree Dickerson